brandonteohno1/EtherPassBook/README.md

 # EtherPassBook
-Leverage on Ethereum for development of a secure system for password management and confidential document.
+Leverage on Ethereum (blockchain) for development of a secure system for password management and confidential document.